redeclipse/docs/FAQ.md

 ## What are those symbols near player names?

 These are the [privileges](Privileges.md) or ranks of registered players.
-You can request your own player account on <http://redeclipse.net/apply>
+You can request your own player account [here](http://redeclipse.net/apply).

 ## Why is there a timer when I get killed?